- Increased performance; most requests are 2-10x faster than Net_DNS

 - Support zone signing using TSIG and SIG(0) for updates and zone transfers

 - Includes a local cache using shared memory or flat file to improve performance

 - includes many more RR’s, including DNSSEC RR’s.

-You can install using PEAR:
+Or install using PEAR:

 pear install Net_DNS2